 Teeth whitening is a common and relatively cheap procedure to improve the appearance of discoloured teeth.
 The safest, most effective treatment will be given by your dentist.
-Over-the-counter treatments can be less effective and more risky.
+Over-the-counter treatments can be less effective and riskier.

 What is teeth whitening?